The Five Problems of Irreversibility: Introduction

+An intense discussion on this problem has emerged in philosophy of physics.
+It has evolved into a variety of sub-debates concerned with different explananda that, in this article will be classified into five problems.
+Often, foundational discussions of statistical mechanics focus on historical aspects.
+Moreover, there has been a growth of interest in formal approaches to coarse-graining based on the projection operator formalism \citep{Zwanzig1960,Mori1965}.
+There is, however, a lack of work that considers the implications of modern research on nonequilibrium statistical mechanics for foundational problems \citep{Wallace2015}.

+In this work, I will close this gap by providing the first philosophical discussion of \textit{dynamical density functional theory} (DDFT) \citep{Evans1979,MarconiT1999,teVrugtLW2020}, which is one of the cornerstones of modern statistical physics.
+DDFT has originally been developed for modeling simple and complex fluids.
+It is now a central method of theoretical soft matter physics and has, moreover, found applications in other fields such as biology \citep{AngiolettiBD2018}, chemistry \citep{LiuL2020}, epidemiology \citep{teVrugtBW2020}, or plasma physics \citep{DiawM2015}.
+Moreover, it is intimately connected to the projection operator formalism \citep{EspanolL2009,WittkowskiLB2012}, such that it provides a natural link between foundational debates in philosophy of physics and practical work in condensed matter physics.
+For each of the five sub-problems discussed in this work, it is shown that DDFT can make interesting contributions to the debate in philosophy.

-The article is structured as follows: In \cref{theproblem}, I explain how \ZT{the} problem of irreversibility arises, thereby also introducing the relevant physics.
-The five problems are introduced in \cref{fiveproblems}.
-In \cref{one,two,three,five,four}, each problem is explained in detail and related to approaches from the literature.
+This article is structured as follows: In \cref{theproblem}, I explain how \ZT{the} problem of irreversibility arises, and structure it into five different sub-problems.
+An introduction to DDFT can be found in \cref{ddft}.
+In \cref{one,two,three,five,four}, I explain in detail each problem and the contribution that DDFT can make to its solution.
 I conclude in \cref{conclusion}.